 NeoGraft: The Most Effective FUE Hair Transplant Method

 When weighing the benefits of each method, the FUE technique comes out on top.
 Though the process may take a little longer and potentially cost a little more than FUT, FUE transplant patients get to enjoy a fuller head of hair without unsightly scarring—plus more natural-looking results.
 NeoGraft is a form of FUE that uses an advanced tool to minimize discomfort and increase the success of the procedure.
 As early adopters of NeoGraft, the doctors and technicians at NuBody Concepts have perfected the NeoGraft technique over the years.
-Operating under the Nashville Hair Doctor and Memphis Hair Doctor brands, we are a leading hair transplant provider in Tennessee.
+Operating under The Hair Doctor brand, we are a leading hair transplant provider in the Southeast, with offices in Nashville, Memphis, and Louisville.